vasanth2708/coderAgent/Readme.md

 - Command execution timeout: 30 seconds
 - Context window: 50,000 characters (auto-truncated)
 - Conversation history: Last 10 items

+## MCP (Model Context Protocol) Integration

+The agent now includes **MCP protocol integration** with tool discovery and execution via MCP servers.
+The implementation includes:

+### MCP Servers Integrated

+1. **Filesystem MCP Server** (`@modelcontextprotocol/server-filesystem`)
+   - Provides secure file operations (read, write, list)
+   - Uses the community Node.js-based filesystem server
+   - Automatically falls back to direct file operations if MCP server is unavailable

+2. **Execution MCP Server** (Custom Python implementation)
+   - Provides command execution capabilities
+   - Custom MCP server implemented in Python
+   - Located at `agent-v1/mcps/mcp_execution_server.py`

+### How It Works

+- **Tool Discovery**: On startup, the agent discovers available tools from registered MCP servers
+- **Automatic Fallback**: If MCP servers are unavailable, the agent falls back to direct tool implementations
+- **Protocol Communication**: Tools are called via JSON-RPC 2.0 protocol over stdio

+### Prerequisites for MCP

+**For Filesystem Server** (optional):
+- Node.js and `npx` must be installed
+- The filesystem server will be automatically started with access to the `sampleProject` directory

+**For Execution Server**:
+- No additional dependencies (pure Python)

+If Node.js is not available, the agent will use direct file operations instead of the MCP filesystem server, but the execution MCP server will still work.

+### MCP Architecture

+The MCP implementation includes:
+- `mcps/mcp_client.py`: MCP client infrastructure for connecting to servers
+- `mcps/mcp_adapter.py`: Adapter layer that routes tool calls through MCP protocol
+- `mcps/mcp_execution_server.py`: Custom execution MCP server
+- Updated tool modules that check for MCP availability and use it when possible

 ## Future Development